AlexGustafsson/irc-sentiment-bot/README.md

 # IRC Sentiment Bot
-### A Dockerized IRC Bot written in Python 3 for performing sentiment analysis and responding with emojis via emoji-bot
+### A Dockerized IRC Bot written in Python 3 for performing sentiment analysis and responding with ASCII emojis
 ***

 ### Setting up